 VocBio (formerly Vocational Biographies) is a second generation company started in 1973 by Toby Behnen in Sauk Centre, Minnesota.
-After more than 40 years and 10,000 Career Stories written, VocBio is currently operated out of both Minnesota and New York.
+After more than 40 years and 5,000 Career Stories written, VocBio is still in the family but currently operated out of New York, by a former k-12 teacher.
 Those profiled in the Career Stories, however, live and work all over the United States –and sometimes all over the world!

 Memo from the Editor